 Q #24) What is a Shell script?

-Q #25) Explain the features of a Stateless Linux server?
+Q #25) Explain the features of a stateless Linux server.

-- Stores prototype of every machine
+- Stores a prototype of every machine

 - Store snapshots